ContactEngineering/topobank/docs/development.rst

     $ python -m build .

-The package files are generated in the `dist/` directory.
+The package files are generated in the :code:`dist/` directory.

-They can be uploaded to the local repository, e.g. by using `twine`, if the local pypi server is running by docker-compose.
+They can be uploaded to the local repository, e.g. by using :code:`twine`, if the local pypi server is running by docker-compose.

 .. code:: bash

     $ twine upload -r localpypi dist/* --verbose

-Twine uses a local config file `~/.pypirc`, which has an enty like this:
+Twine uses a local config file :code:`~/.pypirc`, which has an entry like this:

 .. code::